Amarjit Chandan

 Amarjit Chandan (Punjabi: ਅਮਰਜੀਤ ਚੰਦਨ, born 1946) is a Punjabi writer, editor, translator and activist.
-He has written eight collections of poetry and five collections of essays in Punjabi.
+He has written eight collections of poetry and six collections of essays in Punjabi.
 He has been called "the global face of modern Punjabi poetry".

 He has published over 25 books of poetry and essays and has edited over 15 books of poetry and prose.
-His work has been translated into many languages including Arabic, Brazilian-Portuguese, Catalan, Greek, Italian, Slovene, Spanish and Turkish.
+His work has been translated into many languages including Arabic, Brazilian-Portuguese, Catalan, German, Greek, Italian, Slovene, Spanish and Turkish.

 Biography

 Initial years in Kenya

 He was born in Nairobi, Kenya in 1946 where his father Gopal Singh Chandan, worked in the railways as a carpenter and later on took up photography as full-time profession.
 He was also a leader of the clandestine Kenyan Ghadar Party, he worked as the general secretary of the Labour Trade Union of East Africa from 1940 to 1947 and the local Sikh community.
 He facilitated the travel of quite a few Ghadris through Kenya en route Moscow where they studied in the Communist University of the Toilers of the East (KUTV) also known as the Far East University.
 It was a revolutionary training school that operated under the umbrella of the Communist International and was in existence from 1921 until the late 1930s.